d3x0r/sack.vfs/README_Volume.md

 Volume  // function has these methods.
-    readAsString( filename ) - read a local system file as a string; used to quick-read for require( "*.[jsox/json6]") mapFile( filename ) - return an ArrayBuffer that is the memory mapped file on the disk. cwd - getter that results with current working directory (may later be isolate-local). chdir - set the application's current working path mkdir(path) - recursively creates the desired path; parts are can be separated with `\` or `/`.
+    readAsString( filename ) - read a local system file as a string; used to quick-read for require( "*.[jsox/json6]") mapFile( filename ) - return an ArrayBuffer that is the memory mapped file on the disk.
+        The mapping is read-WRITE (writing into the ArrayBuffer writes the file), and it lives until the ArrayBuffer is collected - so the file stays mapped for an indeterminate time after the last use.
+On Windows a live mapping does not stop another process opening, writing or renaming the file, but it does stop the file from being resized, so an editor that saves by truncating in place will fail while it is mapped.
+Prefer read() for files that change under you. cwd - getter that results with current working directory (may later be isolate-local). chdir - set the application's current working path mkdir(path) - recursively creates the desired path; parts are can be separated with `\` or `/`.